wpilibsuite/vscode-wpilib/README.md

 * `Standalone: Renderer` Will attach to the standalone projects renderer process
 * `Standalone: All` Will launch the standalone project, and attach to the renderer.
 This will attach 2 separate debuggers.

-In addition, each project has a `compile` and a `lint` npm command.
+In addition, each project has a `compile` and a `lint` pnpm command.
 These will compile and lint their respective projects.
 Please run these before submitting any PR, as CI will check these.
 In addition, VS Code's lint does not detect the same lint errors as running lint manually would.

 ## Testing
 We highly recommend you do any testing by launching in the debugger.
 Unlike Eclipse, local building is not required to update WPILib versions, so building files to install is not exactly a simple setup.
 We will be posting instructions for this later, but not currently.